Email notifications of new observations

 How do I propose a new feature to the system?

-Taivaanvahti is continuously under development.
-Changes to the system are implemented periodically, and you can influence these changes by sending your requests to the admins at taivaanvahti (ät) ursa.fi.
-The most requested features are most likely to be implemented.
+The Skywarden is constantly being developed.
+Changes are made to the system from time to time, which you can influence by sending your wishes to the maintenance (taivaanvahti (at) ursa.fi).
+The most needed features are most likely to be implemented.

-The top banner picture on Taivaanvahti is a processed composite of photos by three observers, used with their permission.
+The image of the Skywarden's top banner top has been compiled and modified from images of three different observers with their permission.
 They are Satu Juvonen, Antti Parkkari and Kari Pulkkinen.